blaenk/levee/readme.markdown

 ## nginx

-If you want to serve this behind nginx, which I recommend---especially to leverage X-Accel-Redirect for file downloads---you may want to use something like the following configuration.
+If you want to serve this behind nginx, which I recommend—especially to leverage X-Accel-Redirect for file downloads—you may want to use something like the following configuration.
 Don't forget to set `SENDFILE=yes` as well.

 ```
 http {